jbirddog/blue/README.md

 BlueVM follows a simple byte oriented execution strategy:

 1. Read byte from and increment instruction pointer
-1. Locate the opcode entry in the opcode map
+1. Locate the opcode entry in the opcode table
-   1. If code address is 0 push the opcode on the data stack and call invalid opcode handler
+   1. If interpreting, call the opcode entry's code address
-1. Push the code address and flags on the data stack and call the opcode handler
+   1. If compiling, copy N bytes into the code buffer and advance `here` (N = the opcode entry's length)
 1. Goto 1

 Because of this "late binding" approach, the host can change the values that the BlueVM uses to execute.
 The outer